Time in Willow Creek: 2 weeks, 4 days

 “Hey, what can I say, mama.
 You created a very attractive son, here.
 The ladies can’t get enough!
 They call me Axe ‘cuz I just be choppin ’em down, you know what I’m sayin?”

-He swung his hands as if he were singing an axe and thrust his hips provocatively.
+He swung his hands as if he were swinging an ax and thrust his hips provocatively.
 Harriett was appalled.

 “That’s my boy,” Harold said.